 An excellent business credit rating will help you save money, keep the cash flow of the business healthy, or help obtain assets to help the company grow.
 Having bad business credit will limit your ability to obtain business financing in the future.

-NAV.com did a study called the Small Business American Dream Gap Report found that small business owners who understand their business credit rating were 41% more likely to get approved for a loan and yet 82% of business owners did not know how to interpret there business credit rating.
+NAV.com did a study called the Small Business American Dream Gap Report, finding those small business owners who understand their business credit rating were 41% more likely to get approved for a loan, and yet 82% of business owners did not know how to interpret there business credit rating.